Change Password

 Here is an example:

-In HITS algorithm, self-loop edges are ignored.
+• In HITS algorithm, self-loops are ignored.

 • Command: algo(hits_centrality)